Creating a Dashboard in Excel: Step-by-Step Guide for Business Managers

 Step 4: Build the Dashboard Layout

-• Position high-priority metrics at the top.
+• Place high-priority metrics at the top to grab attention.

-• Group related visuals together for easy interpretation.
+• Group related visuals for easier interpretation.

 Design Tips for a Professional Look